ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.4.2.
 S3 Static Hosting

 Normal access is via AWS APIs.
 This allows access via HTTP using a web browser.

 When you enable static website hosting you need two HTML files:

 - index document
-  - default page returned from a website
-  - entry point for most websites
 - error document
-  - similar to index, but only when something goes wrong

 Static website hosting creates a **website endpoint**.
 This is influenced by the bucket name and region it is in.
 This cannot be changed.
 You can use a custom domain for a bucket, but then the bucket name matters.
 The name of the bucket must match the domain.
+You also need to

+- Disable block public access setting
+- Configure bucket policy to allow all principals "*" to access.

 #### 1.4.2.1.
 Offloading